For all GME training programs

 From someone who lived the problem.

-Kanon was built by a former residency program director with 25+ years of experience in educational program management across both university and community hospital settings — and a front-row view of good protocols disappearing into shared drives.
-It's designed around how residency programs actually work, not how software companies assume they do.
+Kanon was built by a former UME and GME director with 25+ years of experience in educational program management across both university and community hospital settings — and a front-row view of good guidelines disappearing into shared drives.
+It's designed around how residency and fellowship programs actually work, not how software companies assume they do.

-"I wanted the protocol my residents needed to be one search away, always current, and provably read.
+"I wanted the guideline my residents needed to be one search away, always current, and provably read.
 Nothing did that — so we built it."

-— Francis Nuthalapaty, MD · Former Residency Program Director · 25+ years in GME
+— Francis Nuthalapaty, MD · Former UME & GME Director · 25+ years in GME

 Pricing

-One price per program.
+One price per library.
 Every user included.
 No per-seat metering, no surprise increases as your roster turns over.

 • Unlimited users — residents, faculty, APPs, nursing, alumni